 Students needing help with research projects, can make an appointment with a librarian, one-on-one or in a small group, to learn how to use the TMC Library resources.
 Consultation services are available to members of Library affiliated TMC institutions.

-Request a consultation with a Librarian at this link:
+Questions?
+Request a consultation with a Librarian

 Students affiliated with University of Texas Health Science Center, Baylor College of Medicine, or University of Texas MD Anderson Cancer Center, have access to the library’s electronic resources on-site and remotely via Open Athens by signing with their institutional credentials.